Program Overview

 3. DCR will review your application and notify you once you have been approved.

 4. Once your application is approved, your Consulting Forester to develop a Forest Stewardship Management Plan for your woods.
-Click here for a list of Massachusetts Consulting Foresters
+List of Massachusetts Consulting Foresters.

 5. Your Consulting Forester will submit the completed Forest Stewardship Plan to DCR for approval.